 What can I bring?

-Use the search box to type in the name of an item and find out if it can be packed in your carry-on or if it has to be placed in your checked baggage.
-For items not listed here, simply send a picture or a question to CATSA on Facebook or Twitter (8 a.m. to 4 p.m.
-EST Monday-Friday).
+Use the search box or view the complete list (alphabetical) to determine if an item can be packed in your carry-on or if it has to be placed in your checked baggage.

 This list includes permitted, non-permitted and prohibited items for flights originating in Canada.
 For flights originating outside of Canada, you should check with your airline or travel agent for restrictions.